1. Main points

 - More information on the contents of each division can be found in Table 3 in our accompanying Consumer price inflation dataset.

-Contributions to the annual CPIH inflation rate, UK, September 2022 to September 2024
+Contributions of housing components to the CPIH annual inflation rate, UK, May 2015 to May 2025

 Source: Consumer price inflation from the Office for National Statistics